Babaganoush07/Investments/README.md

 ![image](https://user-images.githubusercontent.com/94538153/161453897-c86ecb0f-e037-45fc-b869-2d436e095203.png)

-You have to enter your trades manualy.
+You have to enter your trades manually.
 But this tracks your trades and your dollar cost averages.
 There is an option in the dropdown to print a pdf report of all your trades.
 (It's ugly AF right now.)

 # ADD NEW